yiqunc/AURIN_EmpBasemapGen/README.md

 # AURIN_EmpBasemapGen

 Historical Employment Basemap Generator
+The purpose for these R scripts is to generate historical employment basemaps which can be used in the ARUIN Industry Clustering Tool(see more detail here http://docs.aurin.org.au/tutorials-and-use-cases/analysing-industry-clustering/)

 PART1 - Installation and configuration
-1. The provided R scripts are tested in R (X64 3.1.1), RStudio (0.98.1056) on Windows 7 Enterprise (64bit),
+1. The provided R scripts are tested in R (X64 3.1.1), RStudio (0.98.1056) on Windows 7 Enterprise (64bit)
 2. Users need to change the "working directory" to their own data directory
 3. The data sets for running the scripts are specifically designed and prepared and NOT included in this repo due to the giant file size.
-Please contact Dr Benny Chen (yiqun.c@unimelb.edu.au) and Dr Jennifer Day (jday@unimelb.edu.au) for more information.
+Please contact Dr Benny Chen (yiqun.c@unimelb.edu.au) and Dr Jennifer Day (jday@unimelb.edu.au) for more information

 PART2 - How to prepare basemap (example using 2006 VIC DZN and Planning Zone data sets)